GoodGoodStudy-J/PINN-for-ACOPF/README.md

 ## Simplified Implementation

-For educational clarity, we have intentionally simplified the network architecture and training procedure.
+For clarity, we have intentionally simplified the network architecture and training procedure.
 The code does **not** employ tensor computation optimizations, making the gradient calculation process more transparent and easier to follow for readers.

 ## Requirements